 Before my trip, I read these stories about how some people had managed to catch the Southern Aurora in Tasmania.
 On one of the nights where the Aurora indicator was said to be rather high, we decided to hop into our car and head to a nearby bay where we could get an unblock view of the South.
 Imagine our surprise when we found ourselves driving along a pitch dark highway moments later!
 The visibility ahead was under a couple of metres.
 The only light was coming from our own headlights and the reflectors on the side of the road.
 It was a pretty unnerving experience, not to mention dangerous.
 Inexperienced drivers, in particular, should avoid driving around Freycinet after dark.
 If you’re wondering whether we managed to see the aurora in the end, the answer is unfortunately, no. But we did get to enjoy a very beautiful view of the perfectly dark and moonless night sky, which constrasted sharply with the bright, shinning stars.
 It was a memorable experience, but not one worth risking our lives for.

 3. Your best bet is Telstra

-If you’re getting an Australian phone SIM card for data access on the trip, Telstra is your best bet in Freycinet.
-Even then, there are black out spots around the area where no network is available – pretty common in Freycinet.
+If you’re getting an Australian SIM card for data access on the trip, Telstra is your best bet in Freycinet.
+Even then, there are black out spots around the area where no network is available – a pretty common occurrence in Freycinet.
 When renting your lodging, do not take for granted that WiFi will be provided.
-Check that it’s explicitly stated in the offering.
+Check that it’s explicitly stated in the lease.

 4. Supplies, surprise